-1) Behavioral Health Intervention (BHI) - Behavioral health intervention, or “BHI,” refers to a brief course of mental health care focused on addressing psychosocial barriers that impede workers’ ability to return to work.
+Behavioral health intervention, or “BHI,” refers to a brief course of mental health care focused on addressing psychosocial barriers that do not necessarily preclude a return to work, but may lengthen the timeframe for successful reintegration into the workforce.
 A course of BHI typically consists of 16 sessions of behaviorally-oriented counseling sessions.
 The following are examples of the psychosocial barriers that are the focus of BHI:

-inadequate understanding or expectations about the industrial insurance process
+9. Inadequate understanding or expectations about the industrial insurance process.

 Sometimes, a worker may develop mental symptoms in response to a physical injury.
 However, this doesn’t necessarily mean that the worker has a mental disorder.
 Common reactions —such as mild or moderate depression, or mild or moderate anxiety— can be addressed as psychosocial barriers impeding the worker’s ability to return to work.